Trophosome: Carbon fixation

-Glycogen Storage in Trophosome
+Glycogen storage in trophosome

 In Riftia pachyptila, the glycogen content of 100 μmol glycosyl units g−1 fresh wt determined in the trophosome is divided equally between host and symbionts.
 Although the symbionts take up only 25% of the trophosome, glycogen content is distributed equally between both partners, and this ratio remains similar for up to 40 h of hypoxia.
 Thus, host and symbiont each contain about 50 μmol glycosyl units g−1 fresh wt of trophosome.
 This amount is comparable to that in other host tissues of R. pachyptila, e.g. in the body wall (35 μmol glycosyl units g−1 fresh wt) or the vestimentum (20 μmol glycosyl units g−1 fresh wt), to that of other chemoautotrophic symbiotic animals and to that of nonsymbiotic animals known to be adapted to long-term anoxic periods.

-Host-Microbe interaction
+Host-microbe interaction

 Protection against oxidative damage

 Higher concentration of oxygen in the trophosome, (partial) anaerobic metabolism of the host, and host ROS-detoxifying enzymes in this tissue will not only shield the symbionts from oxidative damage but also minimize competition between the host and its oxygen symbionts.

-Symbionts population is controlled by host
+Symbiont population control

 Symbiont population control can be largely the result of symbiont digestion, which essentially prevents symbionts from escaping from their compartments and/or overgrowing the host.
 Nevertheless, the immune system can incorporate in phage defence and symbiont recognition during symbiosis.

-Communication between Host and Microbe
+Communication between host and microbe

 The host communication may be involving the eukaryote-like protein structure.
 These symbiont proteins which number more than 100 in the trophosome samples suggest a symbiotic-relevant role.
-Ankyrin repeats were believe to assist in the protein-protein interactions.
+Ankyrin repeats were believed to assist in the protein-protein interactions.
 The ankyrin repeat proteins could interact directly with the host proteins in order to modulate endosome maturation and interfere with host symbiont digestion.